davidcoppa/Heritage-tree/README.md

 The plan is to create the back-end first using .Net 6 and SQL-Server, and then start with front end using Angular +13

 back-end:
 		1- basic API comunication to do all the tasks
+		2- Exception management
-  2- add user management
+  3- add user management
-  3- add security
+  4- add security

 Front-end
   1- start with the basics forms to upload and data edition